hamxiaoz/10x-developer/typescript.md

 #### Notes
 - [Learn TypeScript in Y Minutes](https://learnxinyminutes.com/docs/typescript/)
-- By default members in a class are public
+- Class: by default members in a class are public
 - Do we put return type when defining function?